cockroachdb/docs/StyleGuide.md

 ### Reference

 A _reference_ provides information about a specific CockroachDB function, feature, or interface.
 Reference is detail-oriented, and should include all of the information available on a specific topic, without providing prescriptive guidance.
-Documents programming constructs or facts about a product that provide quick access to facts, but no explanation of concepts or procedures.
+Documents programming constructs, interface parameters, or facts about a product that provide quick access to facts, but no explanation of concepts or procedures.
 Details are typically presented in tabular form.

 - Should be comprehensive and (above all else) accurate.
 This principle might apply to other pages types, but it is especially important for reference, as it is the ultimate source of truth (i.e., the "reference") for a particular feature or interface.
 - Should be succinct.
 Prose is better suited for [conceptual pages](#conceptual).